Single Malt vs Blended Whiskey: Understanding the Differences

 Flavor Profiles: Comparing Single Malt and Blended Whiskey

 Blended whiskey is smoother, with tastes of honey, vanilla, and soft spice.
-It’s made by mixing different whiskies for a balanced taste.
+Distillers mix different whiskies to create a balanced taste.
 This style is all about harmony and consistency.

 Trying both can help you understand whiskey better.
 You’ll notice new flavors and smells in each drink.
 It’s a journey of discovery for your senses.